-Planning to use video to increase conversions?
+Planning to create a promo video to increase conversions?
 Good idea.

 What’s the most important part?
-It has to be damn good.
+Your video has to be damn good.
 Like interesting to watch.
 Compelling.

 Quality = Attention span